Yufei1001/yufei1001.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Hi, I'm **Yufei Jin** 🐧
+Hi, I'm **Yufei Jin** 🐧.
+I also go by Yvette.

 I am a MEng student in Computer Engineering at UCLA.
+Previously, I completed my B.S. in Computer Science and Technology at Fudan University.

+I am fortunate to be advised by Prof. Monica Lam on developing LLM + formal-language agentic systems for retrieval, aiming for mismatch-free, transparent behavior in high-stakes, safety-critical settings.
+I also work with Prof. Yang Zhang at UCLA on human-centered LLM applications that protect users’ privacy without compromising convenience, and with Prof. Youngjoong Kwon at Emory on sparse-view human reconstruction for telehealth scenarios.

+Broadly, my research interests lie in developing trustworthy AI systems that produce logically precise, well-grounded, verifiable, comprehensive, and unbiased outputs that genuinely benefit society and support scientific discovery.
+I am particularly interested in making AI behave reliably, accurately, and robustly in high-stakes tasks so that humans can safely and confidently cooperate with these systems.